EffieBriest/Pinn-Heat-Equation-Forward/README.md

 Adam is useful in the early phase because the different loss components can have very different magnitudes.
 The network may not yet satisfy the boundary condition, the initial condition, the observation data, or the PDE residual well.
 This makes the optimization problem badly scaled.

 Adam handles this by adapting the effective step size for each parameter.
-For a parameter \(w\), it keeps moving averages of the gradient and the squared gradient:
+For a parameter $w$, it keeps moving averages of the gradient and the squared gradient:

 $$
 m_k = \beta_1 m_{k-1} + (1-\beta_1)g_k,